bharatTV101/MobScannerSDK/README.md

 `PDFConfig` class provides options to customize the generated PDF

-`pdfConfig.`- To set the quality of the output images.
+`setQuality`- To set the quality of the output images.
 Being 0 as min and 100 as max value.
-Default value set to 90 ``- Flag to apply margin to the PDF pages
+Default value set to 90

+`setApplyAutoMargin`- Set flag to apply margin to the PDF pages

-``- PageSize of the PDF.
+`setPageSize`- PageSize of the PDF.
 A4 is the default size.
-Supported sizes are- A3,A4,A5,Letter,PostCard,Legal ``- Flag to set enable water mark on the left bottom position of the PDF page.
+Supported sizes are- A3,A4,A5,Letter,PostCard,Legal

+`setWaterMarkEnabled`- Flag to set enable water mark on the left bottom position of the PDF page.

-``- Text to display as custom water mark text
+`setWaterMarkText`- Text to display as custom water mark text